darasus/ai-blog/content/how-to-resolve-conflicts-through-mediation.md

   track and understand each other's point of view, so they can agree on a solution that works for both sides.
 The right environment can make a big difference in terms of how productive mediation is.
+intro: >-
+  Mediation is a process in which an impartial third party helps two people resolve their differences and reach an equitable solution to their conflict.
+  The mediator doesn’t take sides, but instead helps both parties understand each other’s point of view.
+This way, the disputants can agree on a fair outcome and put an end to their disagreements.

+  If you are part of an organization that is going through a lot of conflict right now (or any time soon), mediation might be a good solution for reducing tensions, smoothing things over and getting everyone back on track.
+Here we’ll explain what mediation is, why it works so well for resolving conflicts and how you can initiate it in your organization.
 ---

 ## What is Mediation?